Back to Delaware

 Plain English Breakdown

-This law allows people with nonapparent disabilities to add a special symbol on their driver’s license or ID card, which helps police officers understand how to interact safely and respectfully during traffic stops.
+This bill allows people with nonapparent disabilities in Delaware to add a butterfly symbol and the words 'hidden disability' to their driver's license or ID card, and requires police training on how to interact safely with them.

 What This Bill Does